trigger-corp/Forge-Documentation/source/config.rst

 * ``patterns`` is an array of `Match Patterns <http://code.google.com/chrome/extensions/match_patterns.html>`_ which control on which URLs your app will activate
 * ``scripts`` is an array of Javascript files which will be embedded
 * ``styles`` is an array of CSS files which will be embedded

-.. important:: Safari only supports a single object in the activations array.

 .. _field-browser_action: